Skip to main content

 0.0.0.0/0Internet Gateway

-To connect instances in a private subnet to the internet, you can start a NAT Instance.
-Then, incorporate a route in the private subnet's route table to channel IPv4 internet traffic (0.0.0.0/0) through the NAT Instance.
-For additional details, refer to the NAT Instance Usage Guide.
+To connect instances in a private subnet to the internet, you can start a NAT instance.
+Then, add a route in the private subnet's routing table directing IPv4 internet traffic (0.0.0.0/0) to the NAT instance.
+For detailed instructions, refer to Appendix: Using NAT Instance.

 DestinationTarget